psychcomposite/psychcomposite.github.io/theory/index.md

 # Theory

-The theory outlines 6 dichotomies and 12 primitives that in combination aims explain complicated behavioural tendencies.
+PsychComposite outlines 6 dichotomies, 12 primitives and 3 (as of now) temperaments.
+For each dichotomy where a clear preference towards a specific primitive exists, the corresponding primitive letter is included, and together they are aggregated to form a personality type, e.g. DSAI, LSI, YP.
+Contrary to other personality systems we do not require that you have a clear preference in every dichotomy; DS is hence just as valid of a personality type as DSAIYP.
+When a preference in multiple dichotomies exists, the person/type is said to belong to a set of [Temperaments](/theory/temperaments).
-For example, a person with DF preferences are called the [Starter (DF)](/theory/categories/starter).
+For example, a person with DFU preferences belongs to the temperaments [Starter (DF)](/theory/temperaments/starter) and [Assertiveness (DU)](/theory/temperaments/assertiveness).

 ## Dichotomies